COVID-19 Testing at OhioHealth

 - A worsening of current symptoms.

-- OhioHealth will notify the Ohio Department of Health of any positive results, in accordance with state regulations.
+OhioHealth will notify your local health department of any positive results, in accordance with state regulations.

-How Do My COVID-19 Results Affect My Plans for Surgery?
+How Do My COVID-19 Results Affect My Care Plans?

-- If your test results are negative, your surgery will proceed as planned.
-Please remain self-quarantined at home before your surgery, to limit your exposure risk to COVID-19.
+If your test results are negative, meaning that COVID-19 wasn't detected, your procedure can proceed as planned.
+Please remain self-quarantined at home before your surgery or delivery, to limit your exposure risk to COVID-19.